How to manage stress in consulting

 My relationship with stress was complicated.

 In this post, I am trying to reflect on my journey and relationship with stress.
-I am far from perfect at dealing with stress, but maybe my journey will give you some food for thought and create some awareness.
+I am far from perfect at dealing with stress, but maybe my journey will give you some food for thought.

-During my first year in consulting, I experienced acute symptoms of intense and volatile stress.
+During my first year in consulting, I experienced acute symptoms of intense stress.
 But I didn’t know what was happening to me.
 I had my eyes only on one prize - survival.

 The stress manifested in a bouquet of 'fun' things like anxiety, imposter syndrome, panic attacks, debilitating pain, and feelings that I was not smart enough, not included, insignificant, and insecure.

 One time, I attended a training with fifty other consultants.
 It was the first time I witnessed other consultants struggling with the same challenges as I did.
-And I discovered that I wasn’t the worst one in this bunch.
+And I discovered that I wasn’t the worst one in this cohort.
 It was a good calibration for me.
-I felt a bit relieved.
+I felt relieved.

 My stress peaked during the transition from a consultant to a manager role.
 I regularly experienced overwhelming panic attacks.
-I couldn't bear it any longer, prompting me to take radical action for the first time.
+I couldn't bear it any longer, prompting me to take radical actions.

 I turned to martial arts, specifically Brazilian Jiu-Jitsu.
 After two hours of grappling, your mind becomes clear, focusing solely on survival and solving the problems imposed by your opponent while you try to impose problems on them in return.